How do I resolve the "Network Error communicating with endpoint" error in API Gateway?

 I want to resolve the "Network Error communicating with endpoint" error in Amazon API Gateway.

-If you're experiencing errors frequently or all the time, then complete the steps in the Resolve high-frequency network errors section
+If you're frequently or continuously experiencing errors, then follow the steps in the Resolve high-frequency network errors section

 Resolve low-frequency network errors